 Menu.
 MENU displays a menu on-screen for adjustment.
-In normal operation, pressing MFNU repeatedly cycles through all available menus.
-A menu remains on-screen for several seconds, and can be adjusted by using the ARROW time, the menu disappears.
+In normal operation, pressing MENU repeatedly cycles through all available menu headings.
+When a menu heading displays, the full menu appears after a short pause.
+A menu remains on-screen for several seconds, and can be adjusted by using the ARROW keys.
+If no adjustment is made in the allotted time, the menu disappears.
 If you want the menu to remain on-screen longer press and hold MENU-the menu will remain on-screen indefinitely.
 Once you release the menu button, the screen will time out.
 Once a menu times out, it is still considered the active menu.
 Press MENU to bring up the last menu used.